Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 layout of the page in the context of the rest of the documentation is only shown by a small breadcrumb at the top of the page.
 The overall layout of the subheadings on the page was given by a table of contents on the left side of the page, but this was hard to navigate.
-Additionally green color scheme used, while giving the SymPy docs a distinctive flavor, had some poor contrast in some places such as the left sidebar, meaning some people may have had difficulty reading the text.
+SymPy's green color scheme, while giving the docs a distinctive flavor, had poor contrast in some places such as the left sidebar, making it difficult or impossible to read for people with low vision.
 It cannot be seen from these screenshots, but the classic Sphinx theme additionally does not work well on mobile (the components do scale to smaller screen sizes at all), and it does not have native support for dark modes.